graysoncroom/luna_csv_script/README.md

 ## Running the script

+1. Remove all test csv files from the `files_to_process` directory
-Ensure all csv files you want processed are in the `files_to_process` directory.
-Then run
+1. Ensure all csv files you want processed are in the `files_to_process` directory.
+1. run
 ```bash
 python main.py
 ```